-Insects in California
+Learn About Insects and Other Pests in California

 From stinging insects to rodents, pests thrive on finding vulnerabilities in our homes to locate sources of food, water and shelter.
 Once they make their way indoors, these creatures pose serious risks to our health and property.
 DIY efforts to manage common household insects may not be enough to keep California homeowners, their families and their property fully protected.
 In order to properly identify and eradicate insects and other pests typically found in California, partnering with a pest control professional is a must.

-List of Common List of Common Pests and Insects in California
+List of Common Pests and Insects in California

 Here is an identification guide of common California insects to help you determine which pests you may have seen in your home: